Drinking healing cannabis concoctions dates back thousands of years.

-Now, Warren Bobrow, a modern mixologist and author of 4 fabulous cocktail books, has decided to “unleash the power of the early apothecary” in his latest recipe book: Cannabis Cocktails, Mocktails and Tonics, on sale June 1st.
+Warren Bobrow, a modern mixologist and author of 4 fabulous cocktail books, has decided to “unleash the power of the early apothecary” in his latest recipe book: Cannabis Cocktails, Mocktails, and Tonics, on sale now!

 Warren treated us to a sneak preview of a recipe for The Mezzrole Cocktail from his upcoming book.
 Here’s an excerpt from the book where Warren gives a little background on this particular cannabis concoction:

 “I’m a huge fan of Manhattan-style cocktails; they make great aperitifs.
 This one is named after Milton “Mezz” Mezzrow, a jazz musician who lived in Harlem in the 1920s.
 And, as Mezz himself would have known, the term for a well-rolled cannabis cigarette was a “mezzrole”—so I just had to commemorate both man and medicine in this elegant cocktail.
 It combines cannabis-infused sweet vermouth, handmade cocktail cherries, and quality bourbon into a small, but well-formed, libation that’s deeply healing.
 When you’re infusing your vermouth, consider choosing a Sativa-Indica hybrid strain called Cherry Pie.
 It’s redolent of sweet and sour cherries, and it complements the toasty, oaky flavors inherent in the liquors.
 As for making crushed ice, it’s best to place the ice in a Lewis bag—a heavy canvas bag that’s made for the job—before whacking it with a wooden mallet or rolling pin.”